AdBol05/mepper/README.md

 -Adequate power supply (12V for motors + 5V for raspberry pi +3.3V for drivers).
 In case you use the mepper driver PCB you can hook it up to an ATX power supply, which will power the motors, drivers and the raspberry pi via an ATX 24 pin connector.

-# NOTE: This project has not been appropriately tested and is still in development(does not work at all yet) and some information in this README may not be up to date!
+# NOTE: This project has not been appropriately tested and is still in development!
+(Firmware working only in two octaves without being able to play more notes simultaneously and mp3 interpreter is not working at all yet) Some information in this README may not be up to date!
 Any feedback or suggestion is welcome.